cxm12/HallAssess/README.md

 ### Prediction
-The proposed HallAssess can assess the hallucination in AI-reconstructed fluorescence microscopy images without a high-quality (HQ) image as the reference. uses the well-trained models (UniFMIR [1]) and does not need additional training.
+The proposed HallAssess can assess the hallucination in AI-reconstructed fluorescence microscopy images without a high-quality (HQ) image as the reference.

 Evaluating the quality of super-resolution results Download the pretrained models from `//`.
 Place the file in the model file.